Wool Care FAQs and Advice

 No rinse handwashing formulas are great for delicate knitwear - We highly recommend SOAK wash - non-rinse natural handwashing made especially for delicate woollens.
 Submerge, squeeze and soak garments in a lukewarm bucket of water with SOAK for 15 minutes, squeeze out excess moisture (do not wring), press in a towel or SLOW spin and reshape and dry flat.
 Do not rinse.
 Your garments are left clean and smelling as fresh as a daisy.

 The kinds of things that can cause an untreated wool garment to shrink are:

-• soaking the cover for a long time and then washing with too much agitation
+• soaking the cover/garment for a long time and then washing with too much agitation (soaking relaxes the wool fibres, opening out the shafts on the fibre which then if agitated can cause them to grip each other and felt)

-• rinsing in a different temperature water or changing the temperature of the water while washing
+• changing the temperature of the water while washing, i.e. rinsing in a different temperature water

 • wringing the fibres to remove the water